munificent/craftinginterpreters/book/types-of-values.md

-PHP considers the strings "1" and "01" to be equivalent because both can be converted to equivalent numbers, though the ultimate reason is because PHP was designed by a Lovecraftian Eldritch god to destroy the mind.
+PHP considers the strings "1" and "01" to be equivalent because both can be converted to equivalent numbers, though the ultimate reason is because PHP was designed by a Lovecraftian eldritch god to destroy the mind.

 Most dynamically typed languages that have separate integer and floating-point number types consider values of different number types equal if the numeric